 our opinion and to the best of our information and according to the explanations

-given to us, no remuneration paid by the Company to its directors during the year
+given to us, the remuneration paid by the Company to its directors during the year

-attracting provisions Section of 197 of the Act.
+is in accordance with the provisions of Section 197 of the Act.

 (h) With respect to the other matters to be included in the Auditor's Report in